 Research suggests that approximately 90% of all blood culture tests have negative results.1 That means that for every 1000 blood draws, about 100 patients receive a positive result.

-But, well-established false-positive rates2 tell us that roughly 30 of the patients who tested positive do NOT have a bloodstream infection.
+But, well-established false-positive rates2 tell us that roughly 30 of the patients who test positive do NOT have a bloodstream infection.

 The Clinical Microbiology Laboratories (CML) standards specify that blood culture contamination rates should not exceed 3%.3